-In order to recognize donated services as contributions in an Organization's consolidated financial statements the services must require special skills, be provided by individuals who possess those skills, and typically need to be purchased if not contributed.
-The Organization has a number of unpaid volunteers that have made significant contributions of their time to the Organization's various programs.
-The value of the contributed time is not reflected in the accompanying consolidated financial statements since the volunteers' time does not meet the requirements for recognition under ASC 958.
-The value of volunteer hours not recognized approximated \$418,000 and \$407,000 for the years ended December 31, 2019 and 2018, respectively (unaudited).
+In order to recognize donated services as contributions in the consolidated financial statements the services must require special skills, be provided by individuals who possess those skills, and typically need to be purchased if not contributed.
+A number of unpaid volunteers that have made significant contributions of their time to the Organization's various programs.
+The value of the contributed time is not reflected in the accompanying consolidated financial statements since the volunteers' time does not meet the requirements for recognition.
+The value of volunteer hours not recognized approximated \$172,000 and \$418,000 for the years ended December 31, 2020 and 2019, respectively (unaudited).

-The Organization also received in-kind contributions of \$34,751 and \$34,184 of donated television and radio advertising for the years ended December 31, 2019 and 2018, respectively.
+The Organization also received in-kind contributions of \$56,565 and \$34,751 of donated television and radio advertising for the years ended December 31, 2020 and 2019, respectively.
 These amounts are included in Bequests, contributions, and grants on the Consolidated Statements of Activities.